Locations:

 Life after acute heart failure often includes changes, like getting more physical activity.
 You may also need to avoid certain foods and limit salt and fat intake.

-It's important to pay careful attention to your body.
+It’s important to pay careful attention to your body.
 This can help you detect the early signs of heart failure that come back after treatment.
-Your daily routine may include weighing yourself to check for fluid retention.
+Your daily routine may include weighing yourself to see if you’re retaining fluid.
 Ongoing medical care can help you feel your best.

 A note from Cleveland Clinic